Kortforsyningen/GPSLogSheet2/README.md

 On your Android device, allow installation of apps from unknows sources:

-..
-Settings -> to Security -> Unknown sources ..
+// Settings -> to Security -> Unknown sources //

 and check "Allow installation of apps from unknown sources"

-The file gpslogsheet2.apk can now be sidelouded onto the device.
+The file gpslogsheet2.apk can now be sideloaded onto the device.

 ## Usage